Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Abstract

 \section{Abstract}

 Due to the high error rate of qubits, detecting and correcting errors is essential for achieving fault-tolerant quantum computing (FTQC).
 Quantum low-density parity-check (QLDPC) codes are one of the most promising quantum error correction (QEC) methods due to their high encoding rates.
-Belief Propagation–Ordered Statistics Decoding (BP-OSD) is the state-of-the-art decoder for QLDPC codes, but it suffers from high decoding latency.
-We find from experiments that a large portion of this latency originates from the iterative BP stage, making BP runtime reduction a key optimization target.
+BP (Belief Propagation)-based decoders are widely used and highly competitive for QLDPC codes because BP offers inherent parallelism and strong scalability.
+However, BP-based decoders still suffer from high decoding latency, a large portion of which is spent in the iterative BP stage.

-In this paper, we propose a lightweight preprocessing step that utilizes local syndrome patterns to detect likely trivial error events and feed them as hints into BP-OSD.
-These hints reduce the number of BP iterations and the overall decoding time.
-On Bivariate Bicycle codes, the proposed method achieves more than an 80\% reduction in BP iterations and total decoding time for the $[[144,12,12]]$ code at a physical error rate of 0.05\%, while maintaining the original logical error rate of BP-OSD.
+In this paper, we propose a lightweight preprocessing step that utilizes local patterns in the syndrome to detect likely trivial error events and provide them as hints to BP-based decoders.
+These hints accelerate BP convergence and thereby reduce the overall decoding time.
+The proposed preprocessing step offers a broadly compatible approach to reducing the latency of BP-based QLDPC decodes.
+On the bivariate bicycle code $[[144,12,12]]$ at low physical error rates, our method achieves a $10\times$ speedup in decoding time for BP-OSD, and more than $2\times$ speedup for both BP-LSD and Relay-BP.
+Our method maintains the logical error rate when combined with BP-OSD and Relay-BP, while further achieving a significant reduction in logical error rate when combined with BP-LSD.

 \keywords{Quantum Computing, Quantum error correction, Quantum low-density parity-check codes}